General Casorati inequalities and implications for Riemannian maps and Riemannian submersions: General Casorati inequalities and implications for vertical distributions of Riemannian submersions

 \subsection{Implications for the vertical distributions of Riemannian submersions from generalized complex space forms}

 In this subsection, we obtain Casorati inequalities for the vertical distributions of Riemannian submersions whose source spaces are generalized complex space forms $\left({M_1}^{m_1}\left( c_{1}, c_{2}\right), g_{1}, J_1\right)$ using the general inequalities obtained in Subsection \ref{subsec_3_1}.
 As corollaries of this subsection, we also obtain Casorati inequalities for Riemannian submersions whose source spaces are real, complex, and real K\"ahler space forms.
-Remarkably, we also verify these inequalities with the known Casorati inequalities for Riemannian submersions whose source spaces are real and complex space forms.
-In this case, for any ${\cal Z}\in \Gamma (TM_1)$, we write
+Remarkably, we also verify these inequalities with the known Casorati inequalities for Riemannian submersions whose source spaces are real and complex space forms. \\